Juliana Stratton: Lieutenant Governor of Illinois

 On August 9, 2017, Stratton was announced as J. B. Pritzker's running mate in the 2018 gubernatorial election.
 She cited early childhood education and women's reproductive rights as two of her priorities, with criminal justice reform as another.

-As of November 7, 2018, she was elected to the position of Lieutenant Governor of Illinois with her and Pritzker defeating Republican incumbents Bruce Rauner and Evelyn Sanguinetti.
+On November 7, 2018, she was elected to the position of Lieutenant Governor of Illinois with her and Pritzker defeating Republican incumbents Bruce Rauner and Evelyn Sanguinetti.
 Accordingly, she resigned from the Illinois House of Representatives effective December 31, 2018.

 Since taking office, Stratton has spearheaded the Justice, Equity, and Opportunity Initiative and chairs the Illinois Council on Women and Girls, The Governor's Rural Affairs Council, the Military and Economic Development Council, and the Illinois River Coordinating Council.

 In July 2021, Pritzker and Stratton announced that they would both be running for re-election in 2022.
 On November 8, 2022, Pritzker and Stratton won re-election, defeating Republican challengers Darren Bailey and Stephanie Trussell.
 They began their second term on January 9, 2023.